 - Educate yourself about LGS.
 The disorder has many potential causes, and it uniquely affects each child.
 Learn all you can about the condition and your child’s specific experience with it so you can be an informed, effective part of the treatment process.

-- Carefully watch for signs of the disorder.
-Early treatment can make a difference in long-term outcomes; spotting the condition at an early stage is crucial.
+- Watch carefully for signs of the disorder.
+Early treatment can make a difference in long-term outcomes, so early detection of the condition is crucial.
 Consult your doctor right away when you see any of the disorder’s warning signs.

 - Find support from people who know what you’re going through.
-The Epilepsy Foundation operates a 24/7 helpline through which you can find information and links to support resources.
+For example, the Epilepsy Foundation operates a 24/7 helpline through which you can find information and links to support resources.

 Lennox-Gastaut Syndrome Brain Science